 We almost couldn’t believe it when we even found a billiard with a super friendly owner who was rocking out to 60’s music.
 It was irresistible to wander onto his gravel floor to kick back a few cervezas while the moon rose and dinner was prepared.

 A Concluding Day of Intrigue Off-Roading Across Southern Bolivia

-The last day of the 3-day Salt Flats tour is long on driving, but still packs a few surprises.
+The last day of the 3-day Bolivia salt flats tour is long on driving but still packs a few surprises.